Untitled (In Suspense)

 The work Untitled (In Suspense) by Forbes comprises an installation featuring twelve figures suspended upside down by ropes attached to their ankles.
 These ropes hang over four steel poles, each three meters high, which crisscross and attached to the surrounding walls near the floor.
 Some of the figures are adorned with life jackets, and additional life jackets are scattered on the floor.
 These figures, moulded in Jesmonite, loosely resemble 'Christ' like figures, but lack arms.
 The installation also incorporates a couple of warning posters.
 In addition, there are plans for a large-scale photographic piece depicting 'Mary' and two children, with the 'Mary' figure holding a club while standing on a black man's chest, flanked by a small crucifixion and two tall candelabras.

-The context of this installation lies in Forbes' long-standing questioning of religion, with a particular focus on Christianity and its role in defining racialised differences based on skin tone.
-Forbes critiques how Christianity has historically been used to justify racialised hierarchies and the marginalisation of black and brown people.
-Central to this critique is the narrative of the Curse of Ham, which has been employed to rationalise societal inequalities and racialised discrimination.
+The context of this installation emerges from Forbes’ sustained questioning of religion, particularly Christianity, and its role in shaping racialised distinctions based on skin tone.
+Forbes critiques how Christianity has historically legitimised racialised hierarchies and the marginalisation of black and brown people.
+Central to this critique is the narrative of the Curse of Ham, frequently invoked to justify systemic inequality and discrimination.
+In Untitled (In Suspense), Forbes examines the dominance of the white European male image of Christ and its function in reinforcing racialised categories and hierarchies.
+The suspended, contorted figures operate as a visual metaphor for the broader societal consequences of religious narratives that have historically oppressed and exploited racialised communities.

 This last form of invisibility has already arisen in these reflections, through a challenge to double consciousness, or the imposed, false image, born of historical misrepresentation and produced by institutions, of blacks and other people of color.
 If whites are the only agents of history, then only the products of whites would be historical.
 This is the whitewashing of history—whether cultural, intellectual, political, social, or even theological or mythical: even ancient Egyptians and Judeans, and Jesus in particular, become white.